|Cox, Carol / Hill, Marie (Hrsg.)|

 E-Books sind auch über alle bekannten E-Book Shops erhältlich.

-The book is divided into two sections.
-Part one sets the scene for the domains of practice which follow and considers the unique aspects of practice and walk-in centre nursing.
-Part two considers practical aspects of each of the RCN domains of practice in turn and centres around nurse-patient relationships.
+This book enables nurses to get to grips with the professionalissues that affect their practice in primary care.
+It isstructured around the RCN domains of practice and considers a widevariety of issues including health promotion, reflective practiceand leadership.
+Part One sets the scene for the domains of practicewhich follow and considers the unique aspects of practice andwalk-in centre nursing.
+Part Two considers practical aspects ofeach of the RCN domains of practice in turn and is centred aroundnurse-patient relationships.

 * Evidence-based but also contains personal experiences